Should I Watch..? Mary Poppins

 It would also be remiss of me not to mention Van Dyke's legendarily awful accent, widely agreed to be one of the worst ever used in films.
 In an odd way, it actually adds to the film's charm now because it has become as iconic as some of the songs but in terms of characterisation, it reduces the character to an annoying sidekick who's always in the right place at the right time.
 Speaking of characterisation, the film differs greatly from the original books - the Poppins in the books is a strict, non-nonsense type who is both vain and contemptuous of the Banks children whenever they point out her magic.
 However, seeing as more people will be familiar with the film than the books these days, I think it's safe to say that Disney's interpretation of the role is better for the film.

 The chances are, you probably already have.
 But that doesn't mean you shouldn't go back - Mary Poppins remains Disney's greatest live-action film by some margin and possibly the greatest film his studio has ever produced.
 Children will love the magic and animation while adults will recall the songs and probably join in singing them.
 So long after its release, the film has since become something to unite viewers young and old and it's now become the most-loved family film in history.

 Not So Great For: actual Cockneys, P.L.
 Travers' book sales

 What else should I watch?

 For some reason, live-action and animation seen side-by-side to still tantamount to magic to me.
-Ever since I first saw Who Framed Roger Rabbit (6), I was fascinated by the secrets of how to interact with 'toons.
-Disney tried again in 1971 with the much-loved Bedknobs And Broomsticks (7) and again in 1977 with Pete's Dragon (8).
-Neither matched Mary Poppins for sheer exuberance, though, but remain enjoyable watches.
+Ever since I first saw Who Framed Roger Rabbit, I was fascinated by the secrets of how to interact with 'toons.
+Disney tried again in 1971 with the much-loved Bedknobs And Broomsticks and again in 1977 with Pete's Dragon.
+Neither matched Mary Poppins for sheer exuberance, though, but remain enjoyable pictures in their own right.